-What to do in Ljubljana
+What to see & do in Ljubljana

 Explore Ljubljana Old Town

-Few city quarters charm travellers with the same gusto as Ljubljana Old Town.
+Few city quarters charm travelers with the same gusto as Ljubljana Old Town.
+With its ageless beauty, the historic center is the perfect place to launch your first 24 hours in Ljubljana.

-Along the way, you’re bound to slip into a yummy gostilna (restaurant), shop in a street-side market or run into any number of the other Ljubljana attractions listed below.
+The most enjoyable way to experience Ljubljana’s old quarter is simply to wander without any semblance of a plan.
+Along the way, slip into a yummy gostilna (restaurant), go shopping in a street-side market, or run into any number of the other Ljubljana attractions listed below.

 Soak up the buzz at Triple Bridge